mendix/docs-site-test/content/en/docs/developerportal/deploy/sap-cloud-platform.md

     ![](/attachments/developerportal/deploy/sap-cloud-platform/service-unbind-warning.png)

     Once the service is deleted, it is deleted from the app environment and returned to the list of **Available Services**.
-If the service is unbound, it is returned to the list of **Services To Be Bound**, and will be rebound next time the app is restarted.
+If the service is unbound but not deleted, it is returned to the list of **Services To Be Bound**, and will be rebound next time the app is restarted.

 **Removing an Unbound Service**